Exercise 7: More Printing

 For these next few exercises, you will have the exact same Study Drills.

 - Go back through and write a comment on what each line does.

 - Read each one backward or out loud to find your errors.

 - From now on, when you make mistakes, write down on a piece of paper what kind of mistake you made.

-- When you go to the next exercise, look at the last mistakes you made and try not to make them in this new one.
+- When you go to the next exercise, look at the mistakes you have made and try not to make them in this new one.

 - Remember that everyone makes mistakes.
-Programmers are like magicians who like everyone to think they are perfect and never wrong, but it's all an act.
+Programmers are like magicians who fool everyone into thinking they are perfect and never wrong, but it's all an act.
 They make mistakes all the time.

 Common Student Questions